abajwa-hw/ambari-nifi-service/README.md

   sudo -u hdfs hadoop fs -mkdir /user/solr sudo -u hdfs hadoop fs -chown solr /user/solr
   ```
-  - Pre-requisiste 2: Ensure the time on your sandbox is accurate or you will get errors using the GetTwitter processor.
+  - Pre-requisite 2: Ensure the time on your sandbox is accurate or you will get errors using the GetTwitter processor.
 To fix the time, run the below:
   ```
   service ntpd stop
   ntpdate pool.ntp.org